ruslo/CGold/docs/overview/cmake-can.rst

   :diff: /overview/snippets/CMakeLists-old.txt

 What a relief!
-Having such human-readable form of build system commands actually make sense to use :ref:`CMake <CMake>` even if development targeted only for one platform.
+Having such human-readable form of build system commands actually making :ref:`CMake <CMake>` a convenient tool for development even if you're using only one platform.

 .. admonition:: Stackoverflow